A savings account can be a great tool to teach your child about money.

 The Capital One Kids Savings Account offers a fee-free experience to help kids start off their banking journey right.
 The account has no account minimum and you’ll enjoy a 0.5 percent APY on any balance held in the account.
 That means that your child can start to understand how interest earned on his savings can boost his account balance no matter how much or how little money he holds in his account.

-This account is great for kids that are ready and willing to check their account on a regular basis.
+This account works well for kids that are ready and willing to check their account on a regular basis.
 They will get in the habit of keeping tabs on their spending and saving options.
 But since the account has “dual access,” you’ll still have the final say on whether or not money will be transferred in or out of the account.

 PNC’s ‘S’ is for Savings

-With the account, your child will have access to an online banking app.
+With the account, your child will have access to online banking.
 The goal of the app is to provide an interactive banking experience that teaches your child more about “saving, sharing, and spending,” the bank says.

 In order to open the account, however, your child will need to deposit at least $25.
 Although there is a $5 monthly service fee, it can be waived if the account holder is younger than 18, has an average monthly balance of $300, or has a monthly auto savings transfer of at least $25 from a PNC checking account.
 The APY of this account is very low, at only 0.01 percent.
 But the educational tools offered might be worth the tradeoff of higher APYs available at other banks.